Margaret Renwick: Politics

 Renwick ran in the 1967 provincial election as the NDP candidate in the riding of Scarborough Centre.
-She defeated Progressive Conservative incumbent George Peck by 898 votes.
+She defeated Progressive Conservative incumbent George Peck, who came in third in a three-way race, by 6,415 votes.
 She joined her husband, Jim in the legislature to become the first husband and wife to serve together in the Ontario legislature.
 She was the party's critic for the Department of Social and Family Services.
 In 1970, she supported Stephen Lewis in his bid to become leader of the party.

 In the 1971 election she was defeated by PC candidate Frank Drea by 4,873 votes.

 In 1982, after the death of former premier, John Robarts, she praised his ability to rise above party politics.
 She recalled times when the legislature was in turmoil.
 She said, "He'd come in and listen.
 Then he'd rise and things would grow quiet as he'd speak.
 Then he'd put it all in perspective."